 Highway 3 in southeast British Columbia (BC) is a hotspot for wildlife-vehicle collisions and presents an obstacle for wildlife connectivity.
 Southeast BC is home to one of the largest assemblages of large mammal species in North America.
 However, the highway fracture zone adversely affects these species at local (Elk Valley) and continental scales (Canada/USA), leading to numerous conservation challenges.
 These challenges include fragmenting habitats and populations, and causing direct mortality due to collisions.
-Many species impacted by the highway, such as grizzly bears, wolverines, bighorn sheep, American badgers, elk, and mule deer, are of local conservation concern and hold high cultural values.
-More than a decade of research has contributed to our knowledge of these issues and which has informed proposed solutions to mitigate the impacts of Highway 3 on human and wildlife safety.
+Many species impacted by the highway, such as grizzly bears, wolverines, bighorn sheep, American badgers, elk, and mule deer, are of local conservation concern and are of high cultural value.
+Multiple decades of research has contributed to our knowledge of the regions' conservation status and informed proposed solutions to mitigate the impacts of Highway 3 on human and wildlife safety.

-Here we report on a project to reduce wildlife-vehicle collisions and promote the safe movement of wildlife across the highway through exclusion fencing and wildlife crossing structures.
+Here we report on a project aimed at reducing wildlife-vehicle collisions and promoting the safe movement of wildlife across the highway using exclusion fencing and wildlife crossing structures.
 The Reconnecting the Rockies: BC (RTR:BC) project proposes to fence 27 km of Highway 3 from Olsen Crossing east of Hosmer to the BC-Alberta border.
-On average, 39 roadkill are reported in this stretch each year, but this number may be as high as 116 after accounting for unreported roadkill.
-These collisions cost society at least \$1.5 million per year, but the cost could be as high as \$4.4 million.
-Similar mitigation projects in neighboring jurisdictions (AB, MT, WA, CO, etc.) have successfully reduced collisions with wildlife by >80%, suggesting the RTR:BC could recover \$1.2-3.5 million in savings annually for taxpayers while improving human and wildlife safety.
+On average, 41 roadkill are reported in this stretch each year, but this number may be as high as 123 after accounting for unreported roadkill.
+These collisions cost society at least \$1.5 million per year, but the cost could be as high as \$4.5 million in 2020 dollars.
+Estimates by the province of BC suggest the costs in this section could be even higher, at \$5.99 million per year in 2024 dollars.
+Similar mitigation projects in neighboring jurisdictions (AB, MT, WA, CO, etc.) have successfully reduced collisions with wildlife by >80%, suggesting the RTR:BC could recover at least \$1.2-3.5 million in annual savings for taxpayers while improving human and wildlife safety.

 Guided by an abundance of past research and stakeholder engagement to identify key areas and best approaches, we broke ground on the project in 2020.
 We began retrofitting existing bridges to serve as underpasses, preparing the ground work for a large wildlife overpass, and future fencing.
-Between 2020-2023 we constructed 4 km of wildlife exclusion fencing (2 highway km's) and retrofitted 4 underpasses.
+Between 2020-2024 we constructed 8.4 km of wildlife exclusion fencing (4.2 highway km's) and retrofitted 6 underpasses.
 The effectiveness monitoring program has had continued success with treatment and control cameras deployed at each site, over a million photos classified, and ongoing grizzly bear collaring.
 Early results show wildlife are readily using the underpasses within the fenced sections.
-Wildlife detection rates increased by 2-3 fold at Loop Bridge and the Loop CP overhead following fencing.
-Due to data access and quality limitations of collision data, we were not able to assess the fence effectiveness at reducing collisions at this time, but resolving these issues will be a priority in future years and as more fencing is installed.
+Wildlife detection rates increased by 2-3 fold at the underpasses that have been fenced.
+It is still a bit premature to fulsomely assess the Phase 1 fence effectiveness at reducing collisions at this time, but initial inquiries suggest the fewer animals are being reported as struck.
+Roadkill reductions will be better assessed in future years when more years post-fencing is available, more phases are fenced, and roadkill data quality issues are addressed.
 We provide a summary of project progress, data collected to date, and recommendations to ensure project effectiveness.